 KUMC has a "NO" cash policy for budget adjustments.
 We must be able to substantiate your expenses.
 This is a reimbursement process.
 Purchases should be made using a form of payment that is in your name (ie. credit or debit card).

-There is a May 1 deadline for submission of these forms.
+To allow enough time to process an appeal, request for appeals must be submitted to the Office of Student Financial Aid no later than 45 days prior to the last date of the student's academic year.
 No adjustments will be considered after the loan period has expired for that academic year.
 An exception will be made for medical/dental expenses for which an insurance claim has not been paid.
-If you have questions about this policy, please contact the Office of Student Financial Aid, G035 Dykes Library, (913) 588-5170, or firstname.lastname@example.org.
+If you have questions about this policy, please contact the Office of Student Financial Aid, G035 Dykes Library, (913) 588-5170, or email@example.com.

 Budget Adjustment Categories

 If the student or the student's family pays for dependent care by a provider, KUMC will increase the budget for the cost of the dependent care, not to exceed reasonable costs for dependent care in the community.
 Students must complete the 2017-2018 Dependent Care Budget Adjustment Request form and provide the required documentation as specified on the form.

 1 year - 3 years of age $225/week

 3 years - Kindergarten $195/week

 Kindergarten - 12 years of age $120/week (school year)